resend/resend-examples/with-prevent-thread-on-gmail/readme.md

 ### 4. Update the `from` and `to` in the `send.ts`

 You can update the `from` and `to` here so send from your own domain and to your email address.
-The `to` must be a verified `domain` in your account.
+The `from` must be a verified `domain` in your account.

 ```tsx
 const data = await resend.emails.send({